RusticWolf86/Botnet-Detection/README.md

 #Botnet Detection in Network Traffic Data

 ##Introduction
-This project focuses on detecting botnets in network traffic data using supervised machine learning algorithms.
+This project uses supervised machine learning algorithms to detect botnets in network traffic data.
 Botnets, networks of compromised computers, pose a significant threat to cybersecurity.
 They are used for malicious activities such as spamming and distributed denial-of-service (DDoS) attacks.
 The challenge lies in identifying the command and control infrastructure of these botnets.
 Our solution aims to address this challenge using advanced data analysis and machine learning techniques.

 Methodology
 Dataset